-Conundrum, The Original End to the Ewing Saga in Dallas (1991).
+Conundrum, the original end to the Ewing saga in Dallas (1991)…

 All good things come to an end, a well-known phrase.
-But 10/10 not for the person experiencing the good thing.
+But it’s not for the person experiencing the good thing.
 For me 1991 was a sad year for my telly viewing, as for the last 12 or so years – more than half of my life until then, I’d avidly sat watching the original TV Series of Dallas (1978-91).
-I’d cried at the weddings, been shocked at the cliff hangers and been baffled – but pleased – by the reason for Bobby’s return.
+I’d cried at the weddings, been shocked at the cliffhangers and been baffled – but pleased – by the reason for Bobby’s return.

 Dispirited he sits down alone by the pool, where minutes later he is joined by a mysterious man in a white tuxedo who confuses J.R. appearing on the Southfork balcony.
 This man Adam – played by Joel Grey – gives J.R. the chance of a lifetime to see how life would have been if J.R.
 Ewing hadn’t existed.
-So he takes J.R. on a journey of self discovery and what would have been, surprisingly knowing about audience familiar tales from J.R.’s past and stating this is due to his boss keeping tabs on him…
+So he takes J.R. on a journey of self-discovery and what would have been, surprisingly knowing about familiar tales from J.R.’s past and stating this is due to his boss keeping tabs on him…

-Here we are reintroduced to a number of familiar faces, but with completely new storylines.
-J.R.’s father Jock dying from an illness brought on by stress and the subsequent death of a broken heart by his mother, Ellie not long after this.
+This led to J.R.’s father Jock dying from an illness brought on by stress and the subsequent death of a broken heart by his mother, Ellie not long after this.
 Gary (Ted Shackleford) meanwhile is a successful lawyer, both in the boardroom and bedroom.. and fate intervenes as Valene (Joan Van Ark) makes an appearance.
-All of this to J.R.’S annoyance, but that’s not the only thing that vexes him.
+All of this is to J.R.’S annoyance, but that’s not the only thing that vexes him.

 Sue Ellen (Linda Gray) is successful – pleasing J.R. – but has a lovely loving husband, which notably upsets J.R. and he is shaken even more – as we are – as he makes his entrance.
-With a nice wee cameo of someone Sue Ellen loved and lost.
+With a nice wee cameo of someone, Sue Ellen loved and lost.
 These scenes show what we’ve always known that Sue Ellen is and always will be the love of J.R.’s life.
 Other appearances include Calley as a battered wife, and a new Ewing brother, Jason who is just as despicable as J.R. but a less charismatic, charming character.

-It was great to see this actor again, but kinda missed Ian McShane in his role.
+It was great to see this actor again but kinda missed Ian McShane in his role.
 But that’s probably due to seeing McShane in the likes of the John Wick movies and Cuban Fury (2014).
 Events around Bobby troubled me as I’d also hoped for a happier outcome for my second favourite Ewing brother, with his tale being swapped with Rays.
-However it was good to show the elder Ewing brothers feelings and concern for his youngest sibling.
+However, it was good to show the elder Ewing brothers’ feelings and concern for his youngest sibling.
 But having never been a fan of Ray, the other Ewing brother to another mother, his happy ending did bother me.

 Morgan Brittany who played this actress in two movies, almost returned in Leigh’s most iconic role as Scarlett O’Hara to Tom Selleck’s Rhett Butler in the 1990s (thanks for sharing this fact personally, Morgan).
 And as the final credits came along with my tears – and probably my mother’s relief – J.R. left with a bang.
-And after the final shock of the series and the Executive Producer credits emblazoned the screen, I feel this episode is best described as It’s A Wonderful Life (1946) but with a Twilight Zone natty wee twist…
+And after the final shock of the series and the Executive Producer credits emblazoned on the screen, I feel this episode is best described as It’s A Wonderful Life (1946) but with a Twilight Zone natty wee twist…

 Weeper Rating: 😦😦 😦 😦 😦😦 😦 /10